Cybersafety – Publicly funded computers

 What is this policy about?

-From 1 July 2012 it is expected that all service providers funded according to the terms and conditions of the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) standard funding agreement will take reasonable steps to protect their clients, and particularly children, from the risks of harmful content and harmful or inappropriate use of computers and digital technology.
+From 1 July 2012 it is expected that all grant recipients funded according to the terms and conditions of the Department of Social Services (DSS) grant agreement will take reasonable steps to protect their clients, and particularly children, from the risks of harmful content and harmful or inappropriate use of computers and digital technology.

 Why has this policy been adopted?

-The Australian Government is concerned about cybersafety and has a range of strategies in place for the protection of vulnerable people.
+The Department is concerned about cybersafety and has a range of strategies in place for the protection of vulnerable people.

-The Government’s decision has been implemented by FaHCSIA under of the Terms and Conditions of the Standard Funding Agreement, which enables FaHCSIA to advise funded providers at any time of a Commonwealth policy or change to a policy, that funded providers must comply with.
+The Department’s decision has been implemented by DSS under of the Terms and Conditions of the Funding Agreement, which enables DSS to advise funded providers at any time of a Commonwealth policy or change to a policy, that funded providers must comply with.

 Where do I find more detail about this policy?

-The policy is published on the FaHCSIA website on the Doing Business with FAHCSIA page.
+The policy is published on the DSS website on the Doing Business with DSS page.

-A letter providing the policy to each of FaHCSIA’s grant fundees was sent on 8 June 2012.
+A letter providing the policy to each of DSS’s grant fundees was sent on 8 June 2012.

 What does ‘taking reasonable steps’ mean?